 The first graph compares the median and average sale price with the months of supply.
 Click on any graph for a sharper image.

 The second graph shows the total supply of homes available for sale.
-This is simply a calculation of the closed sales for the month multiplied by the months of supply.
-There are currently 12,423 homes for sale; this is a decrease of 12% from the same month the year before.
+This is simply a calculation of the months closed sales multiplied by the months of supply.
+There are currently 8,543 homes for sale; this is a decrease of 26% from the same month the year before.